Portfolio Guidelines for a College of Fine Arts Scholarship

 Portfolio Formatting Requirements:

-- Printed Works should be photographed or scanned.
+- Printed or 3D Works should be photographed or scanned.

 - All files must be provided digitally and hosted on the web.
 You can either submit the URL to your personal portfolio website if you have one or you can quickly create a free digital portfolio on Behance.net